-The availability of financing in a community depends on a number of factors, including the type of lending institutions active in the community, lending practices, rates and fees charged, laws and regulations governing financial institutions, and equal access to those institutions.
+The availability of financing in a community depends on multiple factors, including types of lending institutions that are active in the community, lending practices, rates and fees charged, laws and regulations governing financial institutions, and equal access to such institutions.
 Through analysis of Home Mortgage Disclosure Act (HMDA) data on the disposition of residential loan applications, an assessment can be made of the availability of residential financing within a community.